DjikstraCS/CTF-Write-Ups/Hack The box/Academy/Introduction to Web Applications.md

 ### Question:
 ![](./attachments/Pasted%20image%2020220502140922.png)

-*Hint: Use ctrl+u to show source in Firefox, or right click > View Page Source*
+*Hint: Use Ctrl+u to show source in Firefox, or right click > View Page Source*

 The page contains a login screen.